 - Hidamari Sketch

 - Mazinger Z: Sayaka Yumi in the Go Nagai manga (in the anime she didn't go to school due to her work at the Institute, thus she didn't wear any uniform).
 Ironically, given that she was created by the man who introduced Fanservice in manga, she wears a modest-length skirt.

-- A Joshikousei series aptly named High School Girls (its Japanese name was literally ''Joshikousei'') is about to be released in North America, based on the long-running manga series of the same name.
+- The very aptly named anime High School Girls (its Japanese name was literally ''Joshikousei''), based on the long-running manga series of the same name.